designsystemsinternational/clis/packages/static/README.md

 $ npm install -g dsi-static
 ```

-## Project setup

-First, you need to create a config file.
-You only need to do this once per project.
-This will save a `.staticconfig` file in your project folder.
+You need to run the `init` command once inside your project folder to create a config file.

 ```
 $ dsi-static init
 ```

 Each project needs to have at least one environment.
 An environment is a set of resources controlled via an AWS CloudFormation stack, and multiple environments allow you to deploy separate versions of the same site.
 To set up a new environment, run the `create` command.
-This will create a CloudFormation stack with the resources needed to host your website.
+This will create a CloudFormation stack with the aforementioned resources needed to host your website.

 ```
 $ dsi-static create production